Skip to main content

 • SGLT2 inhibitors (Jardiance, Farxiga)

-Important: Starting 2025, the new $2,000 annual cap on Part D out-of-pocket costs benefits many beneficiaries with diabetes who take multiple medications.
+Important: Starting in 2025, Part D has a new $2,000 yearly cap on your out-of-pocket costs.
+This helps many people with diabetes who take more than one medicine.

 Preventive Care Coverage